granthale/wip-book/content/Notes/LLMs can help teach the skill of prompt writing.md

 tags:
   - seed
 ---
-Examples of great conceptual flashcards are hard to find.
+Examples of great conceptual flashcards are difficult to find.
 There are a few reasons for this:
 1. [[Memory culture isn't widespread]], making online resources more difficult to find
 2. There's not an objectively right answer.
 Everyone will prompt knowledge differently (this customization is a feature)
 3. We're all interested in different things.
 Even with great examples of SRS in some domains, how do we tailor to relevant topics?